Walkin' After Midnight: Impact and chart performance

 On January 21, 1957, Cline was invited to perform a song on the CBS television program hosted by Arthur Godfrey entitled, Arthur Godfrey's Talent Scouts, a talent competition made up of rising young, unknown professionals.
 She originally intended to perform "A Poor Man's Roses (Or a Rich Man's Gold)" on the show, but the producers preferred "Walkin' After Midnight."
 Against her wishes, Cline performed the song during the program's 8:30 pm slot.
 The excessive audience applause froze the show's applause meter, and Cline won first place on that night's show.
 Because of the strong response, Decca Records (Four Star leased their music to Decca) released "Walkin' After Midnight" as a single on February 11, 1957.
-It quickly debuted on the Billboard charts, eventually peaking at No. 2 on the Hot Country Songs chart and No. 12 on the Pop chart by March 3.
-"A Poor Man's Roses (Or a Rich Man's Gold)" was released as the single's B-side, also charting on the Billboard Country chart at No. 14.
+It quickly debuted on the Billboard charts, eventually peaking at number two on the Hot Country Songs chart and number 12 on the pop chart by March 3.
+"A Poor Man's Roses (Or a Rich Man's Gold)" was released as the single's B-side, also charting on the Billboard country chart at number 14.
 Because "Walkin' After Midnight" had become a significant hit, Decca issued Cline's debut album August 5, 1957, simply titled, Patsy Cline.
 The album, however, did not contain the flip side.

 Cline later re-recorded "Walkin' After Midnight" for Decca with a more "pop" arrangement that featured backing vocals and a pronounced "clip clop" percussion effect, as well as a modulation to the key of C# for the final verse.
 Although this version is sometimes heard as an "oldie" on country playlists, it is not the version that was the hit single.
 Cline's vocals from this recording were overdubbed with a jazzier arrangement for the soundtrack of Cline's biopic Sweet Dreams.